moritzluedtke/esef/README.md

   ```
 - **Tree**

-  Adds a nice tree layout to the format above. (*Currently only visible in other editors after copying the output*)
+  Adds a nice tree layout to the format above.

   Example:
   ```